 But why do environmental activists often feel justified to demonize certain categories of people and get into people’s ways?
 It appears that this happens because the activists often view the people who disagree with them as stupid at best or evil at worst.
 And such people, apparently, deserve to be schooled and inconvenienced.

-When someone doesn’t agree with certain policies to tackle climate change, it doesn’t always mean that they don’t see climate change as an issue and don’t want it addressed.
+When someone doesn’t agree with certain policies that were proposed to tackle climate change, it doesn’t always mean that they don’t see climate change as an issue and don’t want it addressed.
 Perhaps they just don’t see those policies as effective.

 For example, Bjorn Lonborg, the author of The Skeptical Environmentalist, a book that every environmental activist must read, explain in his blog posts why many of the popular solutions to global warming are unlikely to produce any meaningful result, despite costing huge sums of money.
 And he is someone who identifies as an environmentalist and cares deeply about the environment.